Speyedr/pypdl-sticky-header-investigation/README.md

+## This fork was used to [investigate](https://github.com/mjishnu/pypdl/issues/23) and then [develop a fix](https://github.com/mjishnu/pypdl/pull/24) for a bug in Pypdl 1.4.2.
+It has been archived as it has served its purpose.
+This fork is not intended for production.

 # pypdl

 pypdl is a Python library for downloading files from the internet.
 It provides features such as multi-segmented downloads, retry download in case of failure, option to continue downloading using a different URL if necessary, progress tracking, pause/resume functionality, checksum and many more.